 With your support, we are active for Washington's wolves:

-- By summer 2014, we have six range riders on the ground to help prevent conflict between livestock and wolves.
+- By summer 2014, we have five range riders on the ground to help prevent conflict between livestock and wolves.

 - Promoting bills that help fund wolf-livestock conflict resolution and opposing bills that harm wolves and the state's wolf plan.

 - Upholding the state's wolf management plan and moving forward legislation to fund non-lethal conflict management tools.

 In fall 2012, turning people out before the Fish & Wildlife Commission, urging responsibility on all sides and use of non-lethal tools for avoiding conflict and living with wolves.

 - Co-starring in a BBC/Discovery Channel film on the return of Cascades wolves, which aired April-July 2012.

 - Working more closely with Department of Fish and Wildlife (WDFW), as well as several ranchers across the state who are interested in improving their operations.